-Students will experience learning in a number of different ways, including listening and talking to and with tutors and peers, independent research from quiet reflection and questioning, and from the thinking and preparation required for the successful completion of assignments.
+Students experience learning in a number of different ways, including listening and talking to tutors and peers, independent research from books, journals, the web and session handouts, from quiet reflection and questioning, and from the thinking and preparation required for the successful completion of assignments whether they be written or oral.
 The course gives students increasing freedom in the direction that their work takes over the course of their studies.

 Our approach complements well the broader aims of the University to shape 'confident learners' by enabling students to develop the skills needed to excel in their studies here and to transfer these skills to postgraduate studies or to the employment market.
 The core belief of the Liberal Arts, and of our programme, is that higher education challenges the learner to engage with ways of thinking that change how we think about ourselves, about others, and about the world in general.

 Professor Nigel Tubbs, Programme Leader

 Assessment in Modern Liberal Arts is designed to let students show us, and themselves, what they are capable of.
 We want to push students even beyond their own expectations of themselves.
 Assessments are designed to enable students to show the individual progress they are making.
 Students work is closely followed by the tutors who will continually raise the bar for each individual.
 Students work with their tutors to reflect on their progress and plan their academic and skills development accordingly.
 Assessment is primarily by essay.